-An SGI ICE X system contains cooling distribution units (CDUs) and cooling rack controllers (CRCs).
+An SGI ICE X system contains CDUs and cooling rack controllers (CRCs).
 The CDUs and CRCs have statically assigned IP addresses.
 These IP addresses are critical to associating the individual rack units (IRUs) with specific CDUs or CRCs.
 For information about these IP addresses, see the following:

-Appendix C, "MCell Network IP Addresses" on page 149
+Appendix C, "MCell Network IP Addresses" on page 179